ThackeryX/Tennisnet/README.md

     <img src="https://img.shields.io/badge/Based%20on-OpenTAD-orange" /></a>
 </p>

-**Tennisnet** is a temporal action detection framework specifically tailored for tennis videos, integrating State Space Models (**MambaBMN**) to capture long-range action context.
+**Tennisnet** is a temporal action detection framework specifically tailored for tennis videos, integrating State Space Models to capture long-range action context.

 > 📢 **Acknowledgement**: This project is built upon the [OpenTAD](https://github.com/sming256/OpenTAD) benchmark.
 We thank the authors for their well-engineered foundation.